 1. Get Your Education

 a.
 Get in touch with Mississippi colleges and universities to request information on their accounting programs.
-The Mississippi State Board of Public Accountancy requires all certified public accountants in the state to have completed 150 semester hours of college credit and to have earned a bachelor’s degree.
+The Mississippi State Board of Public Accountancy requires all certified public accountants in the state to have completed 150 semester hours of college credit and to have earned a bachelor’s or higher degree.

 b.
 Mississippi has a residency requirement for its CPAs.
 This means that you must be a resident of or have a place of business in Mississippi in order to be eligible to take the Uniform CPA Exam and become a Mississippi licensed CPA.

 c.
 If you are still a college student or a recent graduate, ensure that you take/took classes that will be recognized by the Mississippi State Board of Public Accountancy.

 The Board requires that your college or university be accredited by one of these regional accrediting bodies:

 - Middle States Association of Colleges and Schools

 - Higher Learning Commission